michelled/weavly.org/src/activities/learning-about-directions-with-arrows.md

 ## Level Up!

-* Switch roles and get learners to use the arrows or hand gestures to direct you in the environment
+* Switch roles and get learners to use the arrows or hand gestures to direct you in the environment.
 * In the early stages, start with the partner facing the same way as the learner.
-Then level up to situations in which the partner is not facing in the same direction as the learner
+Then level up to situations in which the partner is not facing in the same direction as the learner.